 The results of his work are instantaneous.

-“I decided to work at an academic medical center like Keck Medicine of USC because I get to work with and train the surgeons of tomorrow.”
+“I decided to work at an academic medical center like Keck Medicine, because I get to work with and train the surgeons of tomorrow.”